geofmureithi/apalis/README.md

 ## Thanks to

-- [`tower`] - Tower is a library of modular and reusable components for building robust networking clients and servers.
+- [tower] - Tower is a library of modular and reusable components for building robust networking clients and servers.
 - [redis-rs](https://github.com/mitsuhiko/redis-rs) - Redis library for rust
 - [sqlx](https://github.com/launchbadge/sqlx) - The Rust SQL Toolkit

 ## Roadmap

-v 1.0
+v 0.5

-- [ ] Refactor the crates structure
+- [x] Refactor the crates structure
-- [ ] Mocking utilities
+- [x] Mocking utilities
 - [ ] Support for SurrealDB and Mongo
 - [ ] Lock free for Postgres
-- [ ] Add more utility layers
+- [x] Add more utility layers
-- [ ] Use extractors in job fn structure
+- [x] Use extractors in job fn structure
-- [ ] Polish up documentation
+- [x] Polish up documentation
 - [ ] Improve and standardize apalis Board
 - [ ] Benchmarks